mongodb/awscdk-resources-mongodbatlas/API.md

 ### CfnStreamConnectionProps <a name="CfnStreamConnectionProps" id="awscdk-resources-mongodbatlas.CfnStreamConnectionProps"></a>

-Returns, adds, edits, and removes one connection for a stream instance in the specified project.
+Returns, adds, edits, and removes one connection for a stream workspace in the specified project.

 To use this resource, the requesting API Key must have the Project Owner roles.